rahul0705/rahul0705.github.io/docs/ci.md

 affecting
 Lighthouse measurements.

-The build job validates its output and lints `dist/resume.md` before uploading `site-build`.
+The build job validates its output before uploading `site-build`.
+A separate job lints `dist/resume.md` from that artifact alongside browser tests and Lighthouse.
 On `main`, it also packages those same files for GitHub Pages.
 Packaging does not publish them.
 The test jobs download `site-build` from this run,